 A second and much larger castle was constructed in 1459 and was held by the Earls of Huntly.
 The castle saw action during the Civil War of the 1640s and 50s and it was raised to the ground by Jacobite troops during the rising of 1689.

-In 1716 the strategic position overlooking an important crossing on the Spey was chosen for the site of the new Ruthven Barracks and the government purchased the castle ruins.
-Construction on the barracks began in 1720 and it was not fully completed until 1724.
+In 1716 the strategic position overlooking an important crossing on the Spey was chosen for the site of the new Ruthven Barracks and in 1719 the government purchased the land and the castle ruins.
+Construction on the barracks began in 1720 and was fully completed in 1724.

-The barracks comprised of two three-story accommodation blocks that could house sixty men each, with ten men to a room and two to a bed.
-The officers had private quarters.
+The barracks comprised of two three-story accommodation blocks that could house sixty men each, with ten men to a room and two to a bed, while the officers had private quarters.
 It also featured a bakehouse and brewhouse, latrines, and a well.
-In the center was a parade ground for drilling and the site was surrounded by an enclosure wall with musket loops.
+In the centre was a parade ground for drilling and the site was surrounded by an enclosure wall with musket loops.
+Two projecting loopholed towers were built at diagonally opposite corners of the enclosure to allow enfilade fire along the outer walls.

 In the summer of 1724 Major-General George Wade was sent to investigate the situation in the highlands following the Jacobite risings of 1715 and 1719.
 In his report dated 10 December 1724, he wrote of the highland barracks: